 The ideal emerald colour is achieved when the tone constitutes approximately 75% on a scale where 0% indicates colorlessness, and 100% denotes a black opaque appearance.
 A clean and smooth color in an emerald results in high saturation and a vivid hue, imbuing the gem with life and brilliance.
 However, the presence of gray can influence the saturation and appearance of emerald, altering the normal color intensity.
 A grayish-green hue, for instance, indicates lower quality in the emerald’s color.

-The most desirable emerald color lies in the bluish-green to pure green range, exhibiting bright color saturation and a tone that is not overly dark.
+The most desirable emerald color lies in the bluish-green to pure green range, exhibiting bright color saturation and a tone that is not overly dark green.
 Valuable emeralds possess high transparency and display an even distribution of color with no visible color zoning.
 If the color leans too much towards yellow or blue, the stone is not classified as an emerald but rather as a beryl, which affects its value accordingly.
 It’s important to note that the green intensity in the best emerald may vary from that of other emeralds.

 The captivating emerald colour is attributed to trace elements such as chromium, vanadium, and iron.
 The presence or absence of each element, along with their relative proportions, determines the precise color of the emerald crystal.
 Want to learn more about emerald treatment and enhancements

 The verdant green color is the first thing that comes to mind.
 But what makes this hue so special?
 And why are emeralds such a popular choice for jewellery?
 Keep reading to find out more about this iconic gemstone.